Insights from research by Hugh Magill, Executive Vice President and Chief Fiduciary Officer at Northern Trust.

 Historically, estate planning has been predominantly focused on the financial aspect of legacies.
-But when families think more holistically about their wealth, their planning becomes more holistic, better serving the family as a whole as well as heirs searching for greater meaning.
+But when families think more holistically about their wealth, their plans for their financial wealth will be more closely aligned with their values and aspirations.

 Charles W. Collier offers a framework for this type of approach in his book Wealth in Families, where he expands the definition of wealth to include four quadrants: financial, human, intellectual and social capital.
 Consider adopting a similar approach with your family to move the conversation from “how much and when” to answering some of the most fundamental questions about your goals and values.

 Generational shifts in attitudes, preferences and behaviors are reshaping many aspects of life in the United States.
 The estate planning process should be no exception.
 Work with your family and advisors to adopt a model that can bridge differences and communicate your wealth’s purpose for many generations to come.

 - Livingston, G (2014, November 14).
 Four-in-Ten Couples Are Saying "I Do", Again.
 Pew Research Center.
 Retrieved from http://www.pewsocialtrends.org/2014/11/14/chapter-4-marriage-and-remarriage-among-newlywed-couples/

 - Livingston, G (2014, December 4).
 Tying the knot again?
 Chances are, there's a bigger age gap than the first time around.
 Pew Research Center.
 Retrieved from http://www.pewresearch.org/fact-tank/2014/12/04/tying-the-knot-again-chances-are-theres-a-bigger-age-gap-than-the-first-time-around/

 - Centers for Disease Control and Prevention.
 Life expectancy at birth, All Races, Both Sexes.